innoave/rincon/rincon/README.md

 ## Which crates should I add as dependencies to my project?

 First choose whether you want to use the lower level [rincon_client API] or higher level [rincon_session_async API].
 Both of these APIs are asynchronous.
-That is the methods return futures (of the Tokio project).
-If you prefer a synchronous API you should use [rincon_session API].
+That is the methods return `Future`s (of the Tokio project).
+If you prefer a synchronous API you might want to use the [rincon_session API].

 Additionally you need a so called connector to communicate with the [ArangoDB] server.
 Connectors are provided by the [rincon_connector] crate.